batchly/batchlysupport/docs/app-pages/autoscaling.md

 **Step 5:** Click on the **Add Job** button once you are done with filling all the details.
 This action will save your job and is available to see later on the ‘Jobs’ page.

-**Step 6:** On successful job addition, you would get a popup where you can either start your job immediately (by clicking ‘Execute the Job’) or schedule your job to run later (by clicking on the button ‘Schedule the Job’).
+**Step 6:** On successful job addition, you would get a popup from where you can start your job immediately (by clicking ‘Execute the Job’).

 ![Autoscaling](../img/popup.png)